SalomePlatform/sat/doc/src/write_command.rst

         # algorithm

-* You can add a **description** method that will display a message when the user will call the help:
+* You can add a *description* method that will display a message when the user will call the help:

 .. code-block:: python
-   :emphasize-lines: 7,8
+   :emphasize-lines: 9,10

     import src

-    # Define all possible option for mycommand command :  sat mycommand <options>
+    # Define all possible option for mycommand command : 'sat mycommand <options>'
     parser = src.options.Options()
+    parser.add_option('m', 'myoption', \
+                      'boolean', 'myoption', \
-    parser.add_option('m', 'myoption', 'boolean', 'myoption', "My option changes the behavior of my command.")
+                      'My option changes the behavior of my command.')

     def description():
         return _("The help of mycommand.")